robertbasic/aoc2017/README.md

 The one thing I don't understand yet is why I had to make the `pch` channel a buffered one?
 There has to be a way to send a particle to the channel once it's done and immediately read it back in a different goroutine and compare there to the base particle...
 A thing to figure out some other day.

+P.S.: With some divide and conquer approach, the minimum number of iterations to find the actual closest one is 285.